 The Committee may adopt such procedures as it deems appropriate.
 In the proceedings of the Committee, the ex officio members of the Senate Budget Committee shall not have the right to vote.

 1.03 The Committee on Financial Exigency shall, within four (4) weeks from the date of its first meeting, advise the President in writing whether in its judgment the University faces a financial exigency.

-1.04 In the deliberations under Section 1.02 above, the following questions inter alia should be considered:
+1.04 In the deliberations under Article 1.02 above, the following questions inter alia should be considered:

 a) whether all reasonable reductions are being made in the areas of the University’s expenditures other than bargaining unit salaries, bearing in mind the primacy of the University’s academic purpose;

 b) whether reasonable advantage is being taken of the reduction of salary commitments made possible by normal attrition, voluntary early termination of appointment, early retirement, voluntary part-time employment, reduced workload appointment, and similar means;

 c) whether reasonable means of increasing the University’s revenues have been explored;